Money Smart Athlete Blog

 By Stefanos Gregoriou, The Sports Financial Literacy Academy

 For most solo sport athletes, given their constant traveling and inherent tax obligations, the subject of income taxes can be very scary.
 Although most solo-sport athletes have their own personal tax experts, knowing and understanding their tax obligations may sometimes spare them from major headaches.
-In this article, the Money Smart Athlete will explore the different tax obligations that solo-sport athletes have depending on their sources of income and where that income has been earned.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].